joetifa2003/mm-go/README.md

 	)

 	// Check how C allocator is implemented
-	// or batchallocator soruce for a reference
+	// or batchallocator source for a reference

 	_ = alloc
 }